sdsc/hdf-roll/README.md

 ## Overview

-This roll bundles the HDF4 and HDF5 libraries.
+This roll bundles the HDF4 and HDF5 libraries and the h5py Python interface to HDF5.

 For more information about the various packages included in the hdf roll please visit their official web pages: